jameshay218/driftSim/README.md

 # driftSim
-> Short-sighted evolution of influenza cellular receptor binding avidity shapes influenza epidemic dynamics
+> Stabilizing selection of seasonal influenza receptor binding in populations with partial immunity

 [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)